MrZahaki/Python-Audio-Processing/README.md

- it used specialized effects like PitchShifter, which allows dynamic pitch alterations through static semitone shifts and dynamic pitch envelopes, Tempo for seamless time-stretching without pitch distortion, ChannelMixer to rebalance and spatialize audio channels, and FadeEnvelope for nuanced amplitude shaping.
-The remix workflow illustrates the library's flexibility by applying multiple pitch-shifting effects with varying start times and envelopes, dynamically adjusting tempo, introducing a smooth fade-in, creating a side-slide effect through channel mixing, and scaling different remix sections.
-By chaining these effects together with remarkable ease, developers and musicians can craft complex audio transformations, enabling intricate sound design and creative audio remixing with just a few lines of code.
+ it used effects like PitchShifter, which allows dynamic pitch alterations through static semitone shifts and dynamic pitch envelopes, Tempo for seamless time-stretching without pitch distortion, ChannelMixer to rebalance and spatialize audio channels, and FadeEnvelope for nuanced amplitude shaping.
+The remix workflow shows the library's flexibility by applying multiple pitch-shifting effects with varying start times and envelopes, dynamically adjusting tempo, adding a smooth fade-in, creating a side-slide effect through channel mixing, and scaling different remix sections.
+By chaining these effects together you can craft complex audio transformations, enabling audio remixing with just a few lines of code.